SamarthPyati/SPDA/README.md

    ```

 2. Compilation

+Build the dynamic Library
 ```
-make build                  // for building dynamic library
+make build
 ```
-3. Include `spDa.h` in your project and link with dynamic library.
+3. Include `spDa.h` in your project and link with dynamic library by `-lspda`.

 ## Usage